jonashein/mvpsp_dataset/README.md

 	url = {https://www.sciencedirect.com/science/article/pii/S1361841525001604},
 	doi = {10.1016/j.media.2025.103613},
 	shorttitle = {Next-generation surgical navigation},
-	abstract = {State-of-the-art research of traditional computer vision is increasingly leveraged in the surgical domain.
-A particular focus in computer-assisted surgery is to replace marker-based tracking systems for instrument localization with pure image-based 6DoF pose estimation using deep-learning methods.
-However, state-of-the-art single-view pose estimation methods do not yet meet the accuracy required for surgical navigation.
-In this context, we investigate the benefits of multi-view setups for highly accurate and occlusion-robust 6DoF pose estimation of surgical instruments and derive recommendations for an ideal camera system that addresses the challenges in the operating room.
-Our contributions are threefold.
-First, we present a multi-view {RGB}-D video dataset of ex-vivo spine surgeries, captured with static and head-mounted cameras and including rich annotations for surgeon, instruments, and patient anatomy.
-Second, we perform an extensive evaluation of three state-of-the-art single-view and multi-view pose estimation methods, analyzing the impact of camera quantities and positioning, limited real-world data, and static, hybrid, or fully mobile camera setups on the pose accuracy, occlusion robustness, and generalizability.
-Third, we design a multi-camera system for marker-less surgical instrument tracking, achieving an average position error of 1.01mm and orientation error of 0.89° for a surgical drill, and 2.79mm and 3.33° for a screwdriver under optimal conditions.
-Our results demonstrate that marker-less tracking of surgical instruments is becoming a feasible alternative to existing marker-based systems.}, pages = {103613},
+	pages = {103613},
 	journaltitle = {Medical Image Analysis},
 	author = {Hein, Jonas and Cavalcanti, Nicola and Suter, Daniel and Zingg, Lukas and Carrillo, Fabio and Calvet, Lilian and Farshad, Mazda and Navab, Nassir and Pollefeys, Marc and Fürnstahl, Philipp},